cdrubin/pash/README.md

   ${ include( '_snippet/menu.html' ) }
 ```

-She could certainly process any filetype but we usually have her
+*pash* could certainly process any filetype but we usually have her
 chew on HTML, CSS and JS template files.

 A common need when using pash as a static site generator